sst/guide/_chapters/errors-in-api-gateway.md

 ### Invalid API Path

-Head over to the frontend repo.
+Head over to the `frontend/` directory in your project.

 {%change%} Open `src/containers/Home.js`, and replace the `loadNotes()` function with: